tk3369/ContextTracking.jl/README.md

 The `context` function returns a `Context` object with the following properties:

-- `id`: context id, which is unique per current execution frame (even across async tasks or threads)
+- `id`: context id, which is unique per task/thread
 - `data`: the data being tracked by the context.
 By default, it is a `Dict`.
-- `generations`: current number of context levels in the stack frames
+- `generations`: number of context levels in the stack
 - `hex_id`: same as `id`, represented as a hexadecimal string

 ```julia